colinyjchung/darkdragons/content/post/death-of-emma-frog.md

 The Snack Club return to Redclaw Castle and Grohl tells them that they must prove their loyalty in order to join them.
 (I guess nobody in the room recognizes any of the Snack Club.)
 Grohl tells them to bring the gang 100gp in stolen goods each in order to show their value.
 The Snack Club, instead of stealing, decide the most expedient way to win the Redclaw's favor is to withdraw their own money from their bank.

 Once in the gang, they're assigned guard duty.
 Aust falls asleep on the first night and is reprimanded.
-They're given a task to rob a merchant caravan traveling from Mlurg Nar to Gnamph Nar.
+Later, they're given a task to rob a merchant caravan traveling from Mlurg Nar to Gnamph Nar.

 ## The Greatest Betrayal

 The Snack Club come up with a strong plan.
 Aranna and Patrick hide in trees.
 Lane and Aust are hidden as well, and will come out from the rear of the caravansary... while Myra's job is to stand in front of the train and cry for help.

-As the three caravans comes rushing down the road, Myra steps out.
+As the three caravans come rushing down the road, Myra steps out.
 But the caravan is not stopping.
 The driver is yelling at him to get out of the way.
 They're not stupid.
 They are not stopping for anyone.
 So Emma steps out, casts _magic missile_ and injures the horse in the front caravan.
 Four guards jump out.
 They are... former Knife Twisters!

 Aranna fires an arrow at another horse.
 Emma casts _magic missile_ at the final horse.
 All the caravans crash together.
 It's a huge wreck of collision.
 All twelve guards are out now.
 The former Knives are, at first, relieved to see their former colleagues.
 But Aranna fires an arrow at one, killing him.
 The four Knives following the Snack Club are shocked at this.
 They scream at Aranna.
 Aranna tells them that they're killing the ex-Knives.
 Her henchmen turn on her.
 Aust tells them that they're part of a new gang now.